 Three months later, as Loolwa bounced around the various synagogues in Seattle, looking for home, the High Holy Days arrived.
 By then, Loolwa was singing and playing bass at an open mic, at a local bar, each week.
 “I moved to Seattle for the Middle Eastern synagogue,” she said to the audience, one night during the holy day period, “but they don’t want me to pray audibly, because I’m a woman.
 So I’m bringing my prayers here.”
 Loolwa then belted out, a cappella, the Iraqi selihoth – the prayers of atonement.
 While audience members typically talk loudly and incessantly throughout open mic performances, one could hear a pin drop as Loolwa sang.
 “Oh,” she thought, “this is the start of something.”

-And so Loolwa began writing songs about her struggles with her family and community, blending original lyrics and punk rock music with ancient Iraqi Jewish songs and prayers – effectively creating a mobile synagogue that worked for her.
+And so Loolwa began writing songs about her struggles with her family and community, blending ancient Iraqi Jewish prayers with original lyrics and original music fusing multiple genres – including rock, folk, jazz, and New Age. – effectively creating a mobile synagogue that worked for her.
 After decades of passing down to others what her father had passed down to her, and what her ancestors had passed down to him, in turn, throughout the generations, Loolwa put her unique stamp on her rich heritage and made it truly her own.
 She now shares her original music, through her band, Iraqis in Pajamas.

 Book Loolwa and her band for your venue!